agh-glk/fcs/docs/source/manager/models.rst

    .. py:method:: feedback(score_dict)

       Process feedback from client in order to update crawling process to satisfy client expectations.

       :param dict score_dict: Dictionary with URLs' scores

    .. py:method:: send_update_to_task_server()

+      Sends to Task Server information about modifications in task's parameters.